443eb9/bevy_entitiles/README.md

 ## Coordinate Systems

 The x and y axes in the tilemaps are the index axes.
-And those x and y on a single tile means the actual mesh size.
+And those x and y on a single tile mean the actual mesh size.
 Which you can control using `tile_render_size`.

 <div>
 	<img src="https://raw.githubusercontent.com/443eb9/bevy_entitiles/master/docs/imgs/coordinate_systems.jpg" width="500px">